saltant-org/saltant/README.md

 execute must take a JSON string (which encodes a set of arguments) as its sole positional argument.

+#### An alternative: executables

+As an alternative to containers, you may instead use an executable command which makes sense on the environments it is running on.
+Like the executable script for containers, executables run directly must accept a single JSON string containing all of its arguments.

 ### Task types

-Task types name a container, constraints for the container's environment, and what arguments must be provided to the code inside of the container.
+Task types name a container (or executable), constraints for the task's environment, and what arguments must be provided to the task.
 Specifically, a task type defines

+#### Container tasks

 + a container image
 + a path to an executable script inside the container